100 Things

 43. I believe that Vince Vaughn should play the role that Paul Newman did in a remake of "Slapshot."

-42. If I had the guts, I'd drive around with cigarette butts to light and throw back at cars that throw them out the window on the highway.
-To quote Indiana Jones' opinion on Nazis: "I hate those guys."
+42. If I could, I'd equip my car with a device to shoot cigarette butts back at cars that throw them out the window on the highway.

 41. My family is rather strange, and this apple didn't fall far from the tree.